lindynetech/tms/README.md

 ## Contributing

-1. Create a feature branch from `main`
+1. Create a feature branch from `master`
 2. Make your changes
 3. Run tests: `task test`
 4. Submit a pull request

+### Code Review Process

+- All PRs automatically request review from `@lindynetech`
+- PRs must pass all CI checks (tests, code style, Docker build)
+- Approval from `@lindynetech` is required before merging
+- Use the PR template to provide complete information

 ## Support